parthsidana008/ShopEase/README.md

 📱 Make mobile-friendly & responsive

-📄 License
+---📄 License
 This project is open-source and available under the MIT License.

-📊 Repo Stats
-🌟 Stars: 0

-👁️ Watchers: 0

-🍴 Forks: 0

-📦 Languages: Handlebars, HTML, JavaScript, CSS
+---📦 Languages: Handlebars, HTML, JavaScript, CSS